pkgconf/pkgconf/README.md

 As of the 1.1 series, pkgconf also fully implements support for `Provides` rules, while pkg-config does not.  pkg-config only provides the `--print-provides` functionality as a stub.
-There are other intentional implementation differences in pkgconf's dependency resolver verses pkg-config's dependency resolver in terms of completeness and correctness, such as, for example, how `Conflicts` rules are processed.
+There are other intentional implementation differences in pkgconf's dependency resolver versus pkg-config's dependency resolver in terms of completeness and correctness, such as, for example, how `Conflicts` rules are processed.

 ## linker flags optimization